Cardiology

 Here is a non-exhaustive list of conditions treated by cardiology.

-Cardiological emergencies
+Cardiac emergencies

-The following are considered cases of cardiological emergencies:
+The following are considered cardiac emergencies:

-myocardial infarction (destruction of part of the heart muscle, the myocardium),
+Myocardial infarction (destruction of part of the heart muscle, the myocardium),

 Heart failure

-It is the inability of the heart to pump enough blood to meet the body’s needs.
+is the inability of the heart to pump enough blood to meet the body’s needs.
 Thus, it is a serious pathology which results, among other things, in disproportionate fatigue and constant shortness of breath.

 Heart defects alter the normal flow of blood to the lungs and the rest of the body.
 These are often malformations of the pulmonary artery and the pulmonary valve, resulting in abnormal blood circulation between the right ventricle and the lungs.